Gender, Culture and Society

 What you will study

-All our Humanities MLitt degrees have a common structure of 30 (2 x 15) credits of:
+All our Humanities MLitt degrees have a common structure of 40 and 20 credit modules.
+Students take two core modules:

 How you will be assessed